- About Us

 Firestone strives to provide all its employees and contractors with a safe and healthy working environment.
 We aim to achieve this by:

-Regular training and retraining of employees and contractors take place at the Mine and all visitors to the Mine are subjected to a comprehensive safety induction session.
-While the operations have been designed in such a way that they are as safe as possible, and policies and procedures are in place to help prevent accidents from occurring, accidents can still occur.
+Regular training and retraining of employees and contractors takes place at the Mine and all visitors to the Mine are subjected to a comprehensive safety induction session.
+While the operations have been designed in such a way that they are as safe as possible, and policies and procedures are in place to help prevent accidents from occurring, they can still happen.
 In many instances, accidents are as a result of non-compliance with standard safety procedures, whereupon refresher training is conducted, and safety standards are reinforced.